rpicard/explore-flask/13-serving_an_api.md

 ### Methods

 HTTP methods, such as the familiar `GET` and `POST` methods are used to view and modify resources.
 We can perform an action on a resource by calling a URL, such as `/api/user` with a method that signals our intentions.
-This is the basic outline of the different methods used to access a REST resource:
+This is an outline of the basic methods used to access a REST resource:

-{Make this a table}
+{MAKE A TABLE}

 url             HTTP Method  Operation
 /api/users      GET          Get an array of all users